CartoDB/deck.gl-examples/hello-world/README.md

-## Example: Hello World deck.gl and CARTO
+## Example: Hello World CARTO + deck.gl

+A simple point-based layer on top of a CARTO basemap, to get things started.
+All examples, including our Hello World, are using live data coming from a data warehouse (Google BigQuery, Snowflake, Amazon Redshift...)

 Uses [Vite](https://vitejs.dev/) to bundle and serve files.

 ## Usage